 Tax Matters Must Be Considered

 In addition to all of the issues involved in common divorces, high net-worth individuals need extra guidance to deal with certain particular issues.
 Capital gains and future tax liabilities must be considered in a way they need not be in the common cases.
 The tax basis of properties needs to be considered.
-The value of stock options (or EPUs), be they vested or unvested, need to be accurately determined and a strategy for dealing with them crafted.
+The value of stock options, be they vested or unvested, immediate or restricted, need to be accurately determined and a strategy for dealing with them crafted.
 Despite great wealth, there may be tax flow issues that need to be considered, sometimes creatively.
 Deferred and other unique compensation arrangements and bonuses must be incorporated.
 Perquisites might create support liabilities that the cash flow won’t carry.
 Creative child and spousal support arrangements might need to be developed for the unique situations at play in the individual case.

 A skilled Manhattan divorce lawyer is therefore imperative in these high net-worth cases, one who can see not only the facts before them but that can see and predict a few steps ahead in the chess game and prepare a winning strategy.
 A craftsman rather than a mechanic.
 One who cares and is devoted to the clients and will spare no effort to succeed.

 Unique Issues When One Spouse Owns/Operates a Business

 Ownership or operation of a business introduces a host of additional issues into a New York state divorce.
 When the business was created during the marriage, it will typically be considered “marital property” and be subject to equitable distribution–split 50/50 in a marriage longer than 7 years.
 The value of the business must be determined.